sitespeedio/coach/README.md

 The coach is a part of the coming [sitespeed.io 4.0](https://www.sitespeed.io) but you can use it your own application or as a standalone tool.
 We will release a standalone bookmarklet soon.

 # Browser support
 The coach is automatically tested in Chrome and Firefox.
-To get best results you need Chrome or Firefox Nightly (with Resource Timing v2 support) to be able to know if the server is using HTTP/2.
+To get best results you need Chrome or Firefox 45 (in beta with Resource Timing v2 support) to be able to know if the server is using HTTP/2.

 We hope that the coach work in other browsers but we cannot guarantee it right now.